How Can End of Life Care Help Your Loved One?

 • Medications

-Keeping the house clean and tidy often fall by the wayside upon the diagnosis of terminal illness.
-Maintaining cleanliness and safety can help lift the spirits and prevent further injury.
+Keeping the house clean and tidy often falls by the wayside upon diagnosing a terminal illness.
+Maintaining cleanliness and safety can help lift spirits and prevent further injury.

 Communication with Family Members

-Family members that wish to be involved will have the opportunity to discuss their fears, concerns, and wishes.
-Gaining education about the illness can help provide an explanation and reduce confusion.
-This helps with the healing process and living through a difficult situation.
+Family members who wish to be involved can discuss their fears, concerns, and wishes.
+Gaining education about the illness can explain and reduce confusion.
+This helps with the healing process and living through difficult situations.

 Coordination with Other Health Care Professionals

-Communicating with other doctors and health care professionals involved in the case will provide a clearer overall picture and make sure there are no conflicting treatments.
+Communicating with other doctors and health care professionals involved in the case will provide a clearer overall picture and ensure no conflicting treatments exist.
 Ensuring everyone is on the same page reduces confusion and improves care efficiency.

 Home Medical Supplies and Equipment

-Palliative care services can be carried out in the comfort of home.
-In some cases, extra medical supplies will be needed and Promyse care can help organize necessary equipment from a reputable and affordable source.
+Palliative care services can be carried out in the comfort of a home.
+In some cases, extra medical supplies will be needed, and the nurse case manager at Promyse Home Care can help organize necessary equipment from a reputable and affordable source.

 Ongoing Support

-Promyse caregivers and nurses will provide continual support for patients and their loved ones.
+Promyse caregivers and nurses will continually support patients and their loved ones.
 Physical support can be offered through pain management, personal care, and home support.
-Emotional support will be available at all times for patients, as well as their families.
-Spiritual support is also offered for anyone that desires it as many people turn to spiritual assistance in times like these.
+Emotional support will be available at all times for patients and their families.
+Spiritual support is also offered for anyone that desires it, as many people turn to spiritual assistance in times like these.

 Sign up for a free